Program0/CS_17B_C_Plus_Plus_Advanced_Objects/README.md

-# ZerothMarlo_CSC17B
+# CS 17B c++ Advanced Objects
-Riverside City College advanced objects using c++
+Riverside City College course on advanced objects using c++ and the qt framework.